 Negative half Cycle

 If no load is conned to the output terminals the voltage will be twice the input peak voltage.
-In the case of load connected, the voltage level of the capacitor C1 will drop below the input peak voltage during the negative half and capacitor C2 level will drop during the positive half cycle.
+In the case of load connected, the voltage level of the capacitor C1 will drop below the input peak voltage during the negative half, and the capacitor C2 level will drop during the positive half cycle.
 The peak inverse voltage for both voltage doublers is 2Vm.

 Voltage Tripler and Quadrupler Circuit